 grills after use.

-or store all garbage in a secure storage area without windows
+can, or store all garbage in a secure storage area without

-fences around fruit trees and gardens.
-Do not allow fruit or
+electric fences around fruit trees and gardens.
+Do not allow

-in the pile.
+scraps in the pile.
 Keep it aerated and properly turned.
-Add lime to

 Never intentionally feed bears